monero-oxide/monero-oxide/monero-oxide/wallet/README.md

 - Create on-chain transactions identical to how wallet2 would (unless told not to)
-- Not be detectable as monero-serai when scanning outputs
+- Not be detectable as monero-wallet when scanning outputs
 - Not reveal spent outputs to the connected RPC node

 This library DOES NOT attempt to do the following: